isomerpages/govtech-im8/_control-catalog/About Control Catalog.md

 <p>Each system is to define a system security plan that comprises the implementable
 controls.&nbsp; Agencies and their industry partners are to apply the controls identified for each system.</p>
-<p>The recommended controls for Low to High Risk Cloud, CCoP Cloud, Low-Risk On-Premises, Digital Services and Sandbox systems are published here and will progressively be updated in this website.</p>
+<p>The recommended controls for Low to High Risk Cloud, Low-Risk On-Premises, Digital Services and Sandbox systems are published here and will progressively be updated in this website.</p>
 <p>We invite the industry players to join us in the ICT&amp;SS Reform journey.
 For any feedback, please provide <a href="https://go.gov.sg/ictpolicy" rel="noopener noreferrer nofollow" target="_blank">here.</a>
 </p>